 3. Correct Equipment Selection

-• Clothing: Multiple-layered clothing will enable you to handle varying conditions.
-It consists of weather-thin base layers to keep you dry and cool, insulating layers of mid-weight material to provide warmth, and waterproof and windproof outer layers to protect you from the elements.
-Be always prepared for low temperatures at high altitudes.
+- Clothing: Multiple-layered clothing will enable you to handle varying conditions.
+It consists of weather-thin base layers to keep you dry and cool, insulating mid-weight layers to provide warmth, and waterproof, windproof outer layers to protect you from the elements.
+Always be prepared for low temperatures at high altitudes.

 Gear Can Make or Break Your Trek

 Having the right gear can mean the difference between an enjoyable trek and a miserable one.
-You need to buy the quality essentials that protect you from the cold, rain, and terrain are non-negotiable.
+You need to buy the quality essentials that protect you from the cold, rain, and terrain, which are non-negotiable.

 Must-have Gear List